Kee-Wang/PyPES/README.md

 PyPES is a Python module that will be develped into a Python-based independend softwere that will help making potential energy surface (PES).

-This package is a product of Bowman Group is curretly developed by Kee.
+This package is a product of Bowman Group and is curretly developed by Kee.